powsybl/powsybl-optimizer/open-reac/README.md

 Before solving the ACOPF, the voltage magnitudes $\boldsymbol{V_i}$ are warm-started with $V_i^t$ (specified in `ampl_network_buses.txt`), as well as the voltage phases $\boldsymbol{\theta_i}$ with the results of the DCOPF (see [6](#6-direct-current-optimal-power-flow)).
-Please also note that the scaling defined in `acopf_solving.run` is applied with user-defined values before solving the ACOPF.
+Please also note that a scaling is applied with user-defined values before solving the ACOPF.

 The solving is considered as successful if the non-linear solver employed (see [Non-linear solver](#non-linear-optimization-solver)) finds a feasible approximate solution (**even if the sum of